andywhite37/blog/content/blog/2019-11-01-a-laymans-guide-to-functors-in-reasonml.md

 };
 ```

+Our `Tree` is a variant that's either a `Leaf` (empty tree), or it's `Node`
+which has a value of type `'a`, and a sub-tree on the left side, and a
+sub-tree on the right side.
+A tree with one value would be `Node(Leaf,
+myValue, Leaf)`.

 The `map` function just recurses down the left and right branches of the
-tree, and the value at each node is updated with `f` too.
-As you can see
+tree, and the value at each node is updated with `f`.
+As you can see we're
-we're not modifying the structure of the tree - just visiting the value
+not modifying the structure of the tree - just visiting (and updating) the
-at each node.
+value at each node with the pure function `'a => 'b`.

-# RemoteData-like functor
+# RemoteData functor

-We've now seen functors for some commonly-used, generic data types, but you
+We've now seen functors for some commonly-used, general data types, but you
 can also define functors for more domain-specific types.
 Let's look at the
 Elm
 [RemoteData](https://package.elm-lang.org/packages/krisajenkins/remotedata/latest/)